yusinto/indigo/_posts/2016-03-29-step-two-to-react-webpack-and-react.markdown

 }
 {% endhighlight %}

-The "prestart" task gets run first prior to the start task.
-That prestart task compiles our code and dump a static js file onto the dist folder.
+When the prestart command completes, a bundle.js file should exist in the dist folder.

 ---

 ## Step 2.4: Write some react code
 Finally we get to write some react code!
-This is the meatiest part, so it's a bit longer than the rest of the post, but it's worth it.
+This is the meatiest part, so it's a bit longer than the other sections, but it's worth it.
 Let's create two new files:

 <ul>